 Doctoral Scholarships for Mexican Students

-We are pleased to announce an agreement signed March 3rd, 2011 between the HARVARD SCHOOL OF PUBLIC HEALTH (HSPH), CONACYT, and Fundación México en Harvard to provide funding for Mexican students enrolling in doctoral programs.
+We are pleased to announce an agreement signed March 3rd, 2011 between the HARVARD T.H CHAN SCHOOL OF PUBLIC HEALTH, CONACYT, and Fundación México en Harvard to provide funding for Mexican students enrolling in doctoral programs.

-Features of this agreement are targeted specifically for Mexican candidates accepted to the Doctoral of Science (SD) degrees at HSPH and will be effective for the academic period commencing August 2011.
+Features of this agreement are targeted specifically for Mexican candidates accepted to the Doctoral of Science (SD) degrees at the Harvard Chan School and will be effective for the academic period commencing August 2011.
 Scholarship support will cover 100% of the cost of these programs for Mexican students throughout the duration of their studies.

-Students must undertake the admissions process with the Harvard School of Public Health directly.
+Students must undertake the admissions process with the Harvard Chan School directly.
 Please click here for admissions information and requirements.

-The doctoral programs offered by the Harvard School of Public Health are designed for students with interests in the scientific basis of public health and preventive medicine who wish to pursue academic or research positions.
+The doctoral programs offered by the Harvard Chan School are designed for students with interests in the scientific basis of public health and preventive medicine who wish to pursue academic or research positions.
 Please consult the website at Harvard for more information regarding these programs – http://hsph.harvard.edu/catalog/degree-programs-and-requirements/

 The agreement allows up to seven students from Mexico to be fully supported under the terms of this agreement.
 Students who have been admitted will be notified of the details and requirements to finalize their funding.